elastic/rally-tracks/tsdb/README.md

 ## TSDB Track

 This data is anonymized monitoring data from elastic-apps designed to test our TSDB project.
+TSDB support's only been added to Elasticsearch 8.0, and under a feature flag.

 TSDB needs us to be careful how we anonymize.
 Too much randomization and TSDB can no longer do its job identifying time series and metrics and rates of change.
 Too little and everyone knows all the software we run.
 We mostly err towards openness here, but with a dash of paranoia.

 ### Example document